sonect/sonect-sdk-android/Readme.md

         <item name="sonectFontSemiBold">@font/raleway_semibold</item>
         <item name="sonectFontMedium">@font/raleway_medium</item>
         <item name="sonectFontLight">@font/raleway_light</item>

+        <item name="sonectButtonTextColor">{sonect primary text color}</item>
 ```

+`sonectButtonTextColor` is the text color which applies of buttons/chips with background.

 !Notice that by definig colors and font you must provide references but not plain values, e.g. #ffffff will fail as well as san-serif-medium.